 How to get to 25 de agosto

-Visit the town as part of day trip from Montevideo or as part of an expedition to Florida (coming this week, bookmark this page), and the Uruguayan interior.
+Visit the town as part of day trip from Montevideo or as part of an expedition to Florida, and the Uruguayan interior.

 Driving from Montevideo Just over one hour.
 Take Ruta 5 and then Ruta 11 to Santa Lucia.
 As soon as you pass the toll on the Santa Lucia bridge, take the first right hand turn (beware, it’s 90-degree).
 Go through Ituzaingo and follow the signs to 25 de agosto.